Edge Wallet Review and In-Depth User Guide

 5. Send coins.

-To send coins, begin by tapping “Send” on the navigation bar.
+To send coins, begin by tapping “Scan” on the navigation bar.
 You will immediately be brought to a QR code scanner using the camera of your device.

 If you instead wish to paste an address from your clipboard, tap “Address”.
 A pop-up will appear allowing you to enter the address.